 Financial advisors will also be given additional training so that they can deal with the problems faced by homeowners, particularly the 13 per cent that will come to the end of fixed rates deals this year.

-lenders are passing on base rate cuts, the problem is being exacerbated by mortgage lenders that are defying the base rate, which was cut last month and remained at five per cent yesterday, by raising mortgage rates.
+While some mortgage lenders are passing on base rate cuts, the problem is being exacerbated by mortgage lenders that are defying the base rate, which was cut last month and remained at five per cent yesterday, by raising mortgage rates.

 Alliance and Leicester, the UK’s fifth biggest mortgage lender, has increased its rates, adding almost £900 a year to the annual repayments of a typical mortgage, which, together with the rising cost of living, will only add to the number of repossessions.